 The Shivers novel The Animal Rebellion had a cursed (...or something, it's never really explained) computer game that caused all animals in the immediate vicinity to go violently insane.
 In order to reverse the effects of the game (which was purposely Unwinnable, being the kind where you just have try and survive for as long as possible) the main characters had to wipe it from the hard drive and destroy the physical copy.

-Gillian Rubinstein's Space Demons trilogy featured three of these (each one a sequel to the previous): the eponymous Space Demons, Skymaze and Shinkei.
+Gillian Rubinstein's Space Demons trilogy featured three of these (each one a sequel to the previous): Space Demons, Skymaze and Shinkei.

 The infamous Touched by an Angel episode "Virtual Reality" reveals that all violent video games are apparently tools of hatred and of Satan that make children evil bastards with little regard for human life.

 The show Level Up revolves around a group of teens working with the creator of an MMO to defeat monsters from the game that have escaped into reality.
 The monsters keep escaping even after they initially defeat the game's Big Bad in the 90-minute pilot.

 In The X-Files episode "First Person Shooter", co-written by William Gibson, a virtual reality game becomes haunted by an AI that kills players in real life.
 The episode gets virtually nothing right about programming or gaming.